Best Crypto Exchanges in Nigeria

 5. KuCoin

-• Fees: Offers free NGN transactions; spot trading starts at 0.1%, with derivatives providing a 0.02%/0.06% maker/taker rebate.
+• Fees: Spot trading starts at 0.1%, and derivatives has a maker/taker rebate of 0.02%/0.06%

-• Supported Assets: More than 700 cryptocurrencies for trading and staking.
+• Supported Assets: More than 700 cryptocurrencies.

 Is Crypto Regulated in Nigeria?